-Activity Evidence that supports this approach Challenge number(s) addressed All staff are aware that Attendance is Everyone's Responsibility Catch up clubs targeted at pupils who are persistent absentees.
-Ofsted education inspection framework 1

-Attendance Administrator to manage and develop action plans for pupils whose absenteeism reaches threshold for PA.
+Activity Evidence that supports this approach Challenge number(s) addressed All staff are aware that Attendance is Everyone's Responsibility Attendance Officers to manage and develop action plans for pupils whose absenteeism Ofsted education inspection framework 1 reaches threshold for PA.
 No holiday time authorised.
 Fines will be issues where necessary.
-SLT and Attendance Administrator to regularly report on attendance to parents to keep raise awareness of good attendance.
-ETI Good Practice Report 2016 DfE report 2014 Parents are informed of the impact of arriving late/ missing school.
-Free and subsidised trips, clubs and extracurricular activities, uniform EEF toolkit - extending school time +3 months 1 EEF toolkit - physical activity +1 month Oxford Home Schooling report 2018
+ETI Good Practice Report 2016 SLT and Attendance Officers to regularly re- port on attendance to parents to keep raise awareness of good attendance.
+DfE report 2014

+Parents are informed of the impact of arriving late/ missing school.
+Free and subsidised trips, clubs and extracurricular activities, uniform Free breakfast club provided for all pupil premium families, with the opportunity for Pupil Premium lead to check in with parents and pupils daily.
+EEF toolkit - extending school time +3 months EEF toolkit - physical activity +1 month 1 Oxford Home Schooling report 2018